 A friend of mine asked me that question a few weeks ago.
 He has a high paying job and what appears to lead a full and fulfilling life, complete with volunteering and interesting hobbies.
 But he felt that something was still missing.
 He was looking for his purpose and genuinely wanted to find his passion.
 “I like a lot of things, but I don’t have any passions.
 How can I find passion, Tina?”
 This is a great question, and one that got me pondering about the topic.
 This article specifically looks at finding passion in your job.

-finding passion in work, how to find passion, how to find passion in work, job passion, passion for your job, passion for job, passion job, finding passion in your work, how to find passion in your job, how to find happiness in your job
+finding passion in work, how to find passion in work, how to find passion, job passion, passion for your job, passion for job, passion job, finding passion in your work, how to find passion in your job, how to find happiness in your job